opentofu/tofu-ls/docs/USAGE.md

 nor any other HCL config files as the server is not equipped to handle these file types.

-In most clients with a dedicated Terraform extension/plugin this is already the default configuration, so you should not need to worry about it.
+In most clients with a dedicated OpenTofu extension/plugin this is already the default configuration, so you should not need to worry about it.

 Instructions for popular IDEs are below and pull requests